RebeccaBucci/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Rebecca is a doctoral candidate in Criminology at Penn State.
-Her research interests include policing, risk perceptions, social control, and adolescent development and delinquency.
+Rebecca is a Postdoctoral Fellow in Sociology at Harvard University.
+She recently recieved her PhD in Criminology at Penn State.
+Her research interests include neighborhood effects, policing, risk perceptions, social control, and adolescent development and delinquency.